CDC panel clears way to COVID-19 vaccines for U.S. adolescents

 The U.S. Food and Drug Administration on Monday authorized the vaccine for children aged 12 to 15, offering relief to parents eager to get their children back to schools and summer camps.
 The action by the CDC group is an important, but not required, final seal of federal regulatory approval.

+The youngest age previously approved for the Pfizer vaccine was 16 years old.

-Some states, including Georgia, Delaware and Arkansas, began offering the vaccine to younger teens on Tuesday.
-California’s main COVID-19 site said families could start making appointments for the younger group on Thursday.
+Some states, including Georgia, Delaware and Arkansas, began offering the vaccine to young teens on Tuesday.
+California’s main COVID-19 website said families could start making appointments for the younger group on Thursday.

 The Advisory Committee on Immunization Practices (ACIP), which provides recommendations to the CDC, voted 14-0 to back the vaccine after reviewing trial evidence.
-That showed no one in the 12-15 age group who received the vaccine got COVID-19, and there were no cases of Bell’s Palsy or severe allergic reactions.
+That showed no one in the 12-to-15 age group who received the vaccine got COVID-19.
+There were no severe allergic reactions.

 Moreover, the vaccine produced robust antibody responses in the age group and showed 100% efficacy in the trial, with no cases of symptomatic COVID-19 among the fully vaccinated adolescents.

+The move will open vaccination to about 17 million adolescents, CDC Director Rochelle Walensky said in a statement, saying the agency officially recommends the vaccine.

-“This will provide protection for 12 to 15 year olds,” said Dr. Henry Bernstein, a member of the advisory committee and professor of pediatrics at Zucker School of Medicine at Hofstra/Northwell.
-“It will decrease transmission within their family.
-It will contribute to community immunity, and it allows the kids to more safely go back to camps this summer, and back for in-person school.”
+The vaccination “will decrease transmission within their family,” said Dr. Henry Bernstein, a member of the advisory committee and professor of pediatrics at Zucker School of Medicine at Hofstra/Northwell.
+“It will contribute to community immunity, and it allows the kids to more safely go back to camps this summer, and back for in-person school.”

 About a third of all Americans have been fully vaccinated, according to the CDC data.
 But the pace of vaccination has slowed in the recent weeks.